How to Spot Fake or Spam Accounts on Instagram

 4. Incomplete Data

 Unless it has the authentication mark (blue tick), fake accounts do not actually complete their profile.
 No bio, no profile pic, no full name and no location.
 Why?
-Simply because there is no use in doing
+Simply because there is no use in doing these things.

 In the end, if you’ll look into these factors individually, you really cannot say that those who have fewer photos are fake accounts.
 It could be because Instagram is not for them and they just open it to keep their selves updated on what is happening every day.
 It is always better to look into its totality, if you will you can use these identifiers.